Puntsiluntsi/Data-Structures-Tau-Project-2/HashTable_reemk_kestenberg1.md

 - Size of Q2 is 6571

 ### Section B
-- Exceptions in QPHashTable: 90
+- Exceptions in `QPHashTable`: 90
-- Exceptions in AQPHashTable: 0
+- Exceptions in `AQPHashTable`: 0

-The set of indices in the probe sequence of an element in QPHashTable is Q1 (from section A) with some constant added (the element's hash); therefore, in QP we check |Q1|=3286 indices (~half the table) when searching for a vacant place to insert the element in.
+The set of indices in the probe sequence of an element in `QPHashTable` is Q1 (from section A) with some constant added (the element's hash); therefore, in QP we check |Q1|=3286 indices (~half the table) when searching for a vacant place to insert the element in.
 Consequently, as the table gets filled, there is a non-negligible chance that the probe sequence will contain only occupied indices (up to a probability close to 1/2 when there is one free slot left), resulting in a `TableIsFullError`.

-On the other hand, the set of indices in AQPHashTable's probe sequences is Q2 (from section A) again with the element's hash added, which means that every such probe sequence contains 6571 indices - the whole table.
+On the other hand, the set of indices in `AQPHashTable`'s probe sequences is Q2 (from section A) again with the element's hash added, which means that every such probe sequence contains 6571 indices - the whole table.
 Therefore, we only get `TableIsFull` errors when the whole table is full, and in our case, this never happens because we only insert m elements (the size of the table) and not a single element extra.
 That is why we got 0 errors.